 If the role of IA design is still not clear, you should learn more about the user-centered approach that designers choose when they work on a project.
-A website is not focused on design only because there are a multitude of other details that ultimately affect the user experience.
+A website is not focused on design only because there is a multitude of other details that ultimately affect the user experience.
 Information Architecture is one of these elements.

 It represents the entire skeleton of a design process.
 Without it, everything would be reckless and chaotic.
 Powerful UI design and quality content are completely irrelevant if the IA design is ignored.

-No user would enjoy content that is disorganized and difficult to navigate through.
+No user would enjoy the content that is disorganized and difficult to navigate through.
 Because finding the information they need is very time-consuming, people prefer leaving the website immediately rather than searching for what they want, even though the content might have been resourceful and the user interface pretty.

 Information Architecture – principles